kieranknowles1/trilium-character-sheet/readme.md

 1. Build the plugin using `npm run pack`
 2. Import `dist.zip` into Trilium, making sure to disable **Safe Import**

+## Updating

+1. Build the plugin using `npm run pack`
+2. Replace the contents of `Trilium Character Sheet/HTML` with `./static/main.html`
+3. Replace the contents of `Trilium Character Sheet/HTML/main.js` with `./src/main.js`

 ## Usage

 Create a new note from the **Character Sheet** template, and fill in the details in the **Data**